 In general, LED light therapy is safe.
 The procedure is noninvasive and does not cause burning or pain.
 However, experts caution that the long-term effects of these devices remain unknown.

-Short-term side effects are rare.
-When they do occur, they may include:
+Short-term side effects are

 - skin redness

 Individuals should not use LED therapy if they take certain medications, such as isotretinoin (Accutane), for acne or use topical treatments that cause sensitivity to sunlight.

 People with skin conditions should speak to a dermatologist before using LED light therapy.